-NOTE 13-SELF INSURANCE
+NOTE 12-SELF INSURANCE

-During the year ended December 31, 2000, the County established a Health and Dental Insurance Fund (an internal service fund) to account for and finance its self-insurance program.
+The County established a Health and Dental Insurance Fund (an internal service fund) to account for and finance its self-insurance program.
 Under this program, the Health and Dental Insurance Fund provides coverage for up to a maximum of \$75,000 annually for each individual plan participant.
 The County purchases commercial insurance for claims in excess of coverage provided by the fund and for all other risks of loss.